 - Shows mood, behavior, or personality changes

-- Cannot recall events prior to or immediately after hit or fall
+- Cannot recall events prior to or immediately after being hit or falling

-B. Symptoms are indications of an injury or illness that are felt by the injured or ill person, but cannot be readily observed by another person
+B. Symptoms are indications of an injury or illness that is felt by the injured or ill person, but cannot be readily observed by another person

 - Nausea with or without vomiting

 - Just not “feeling right” or “feeling down”